Brian White | October 17, 2018 | Truck Accidents

 - Contact an attorney.
 Underride accidents are incredibly stressful events that can cause long-lasting physical and emotional damages.
 They are also complex legal matters.
-A Houston personal injury attorney can help you protect your rights, allowing you to focus on recovery.
+A Houston truck accident attorney can help you protect your rights, allowing you to focus on recovery.

 Whether you’ve suffered injuries or lost a loved one in a truck underride accident, following the appropriate steps in the aftermath can help your chances of recovering compensation.

 Contact the Houston Truck Accident Lawyers at Attorney Brian White Personal Injury Lawyers For Help